remp2020/remp/Mailer/README.md

 This configures handler of all asynchronous events generated by application.

 Create systemd service definition in `/etc/systemd/system/remp-mailer-hermes-worker.service`.
-Alter the `ExecStart` line to reflect path to your installation.
+Alter the `ExecStart` line to reflect the path to your installation.

 ```
 # BEGIN remp-mailer-hermes-worker